cloudqubes/counter/README.md

 # Overview
-`counter` is a simple Go lang application that can count up and down based on HTTP request.
+`counter` is a simple Go lang application that counts up or down based on HTTP request.

 We use `counter` for demonstrating and testing CI/CD pipelines.